quranyamal/rafiqul-huffazh/README.md

 # Rafiqul Huffazh
-An Android application to help users in memorizing the Quran using Automatic Speech Recognition (ASR) technology
+An Android application using Automatic Speech Recognition (ASR) technology to help users in memorizing the Quran.
+ASR Architecture type used in this application is Speech Recognition in the Cloud (client-server).
+The server adopted from [Kaldi GStreamer Server](https://github.com/alumae/kaldi-gstreamer-server).

-This app requires an ASR server to recognize Quran recitation
+System architecture of Rafiqul Huffazh: